diegoca80/master-feec/review/README.md

 Models tree types of possible actions of robots that are active, proactive and passive interactions in shopping malls.
 ( https://www.youtube.com/watch?v=wrlxjyTf1fs )

+# Evaluating the engagement with social robots - 2015

+Assumes only face to face interaction but uses similar sensors such as RGBD data and features such as gaze, head position, body posture, movement velocity.
+Shows the importance of non-verbal features and could be useful to get information considering one person methodology.

+# Human-aware Robot navigation survey - 2013

+Survey-based with a huge number of theory behind HRI that could bring many different words specific to this subject.
+Some of these terms are:

+- human friendly navigation: usually it refers to navigate in a environment keeping a safe distance from humans and obstacles

+- human-like motion behavior: Refering to robot movements in accordance with crowded places

+Also, a summary of capabilities are described and some references made related to:

+- respect personal zones

+- respect affordance spaces

+- avoid culturally scorned upon behaviors

+- avoid erratic motions or noises that cause distraction

+- reduce velocity when approaching a person

+- approach from the front for explicit interaction

+- modulate gaze direction

+Example of labels cited to think about:

+- the robot selects an action (e.g. go to human)
+- the robot selects a pose (e.g. in front of human)
+- the robot selects a path (e.g. avoiding a group of people talking to each other)
+- the robot adapts an aspect of behavior while moving on the path (e.g. reducing speed to avoid noise near persons)

+# Robot navigation in large-social social maps: An action recognition approach - 2016

+This work proposes an integrated robot framework that allows navigation in a human populated environment.
+This work employs the performed actions of individuals so as to re-plan and design a collision-free and at the same time a socially acceptable trajectory.
+It tries to recognize person/environment and group activity (working, conversation, walking) in order to give the proper action to the robot (focus on movements to avoid collisions in a naturalistic way).